bxlab/hifive/doc/hifive.rst

 :hic-heatmap:             Using an already created HiC project, generate an HDF5-formatted heatmap file and optional image.
 :hic-interval:            Using an already created HiC project, generate a tabular genomic-interval file for a specified region and optional image.
 :hic-combine-replicates:  Combine multiple HiC data files into a single file without needing to reload the data.
+:hic-mrheatmap:           Create a multi-resolution heatmap file from a HiFive HiC project file.

 .. _5c_subcommands: